k-gregor/git-workshop/README.md

 - a new directory was created on your computer, `git-workshop`
 - use the explorer (or terminal) to see which files are contained
+	- You'll for instance see a `README.md` file (that's the file you're reading right now)
+	- There should also be a `workshopfile.txt`
 - do not worry about a `.git` directory for now (in case you see that)

 ---